 Prologis China total holdings include about 5.1 million square meters with 41 logistics centers in 22 cities around the country.

-ProLogis and AMB complete a merger of equals to create the pre-eminent global logistics infrastructure company (Prologis), with more than $40 billion of assets under management and a platform of logistics and distribution facilities on 4 continents.
+ProLogis and AMB complete a merger of equals to create the pre-eminent global industrial real estate company, with more than $40 billion of assets under management and a platform of logistics and distribution facilities on 4 continents.

 ProLogis is added to the S&P 500.
 The company announces its entry into the China market.

 AMB launches its international expansion program focused on trade-centric locations in Mexico, Europe and Asia.